iwasz/zephyr-grbl/README.md

 # What this is
-A GRBL port to Zephyr RTOS with some additional features like software CDC ACM serial port and SD card support.
+A GRBL ported to Zephyr RTOS with some additional features like software CDC ACM serial port and SD card support.
 The greatest benefit of having the GRBL ported to Zephyr is the ability of running it on variety of platforms with way more powerful CPUs than the original Arduino.
-As of now this project is targeting the [STM32F446RE](https://www.st.com/en/microcontrollers-microprocessors/stm32f446re.html) and with minor modifications in the *overlay* file (or adding another overlay file to be precise) it should work on different STM32-s as well.
+As of now this project is targeting the https://www.st.com/en/microcontrollers-microprocessors/stm32f405rg.html (earlier tests were performed on the [STM32F446RE](https://www.st.com/en/microcontrollers-microprocessors/stm32f446re.html)) and with minor modifications in the *overlay* file (or adding another overlay file to be precise) it should work on different STM32-s as well.

 The only *non standard* driver this project uses is the `modules/hw_timer` and this is the only obstacle for running this on MCUs different than STM32-s. `modules/hw_timer` is derived from the `pwm` driver and its only purpose is to fire a callback(s) on a timer update event (and possibly on output compare event in the future).
 Other parts are implemented in stock Zephyr.